Research Objectives Should Be Which Two Things

 • Establish a Baseline: Determine a baseline or reference point against which to compare the results of your research.
 This could be a pre-existing value, a historical trend, or a control group.
 Having a baseline allows you to assess the magnitude of the change or effect that you are observing.

 • Set Targets or Benchmarks: Define specific targets or benchmarks that you hope to achieve through your research.
 These targets should be realistic and achievable, based on the available resources and the existing knowledge base.
-For example, you might aim to increase sales revenue by 10% or reduce customer complaints by 20%.
+To give you an idea, you might aim to increase sales revenue by 10% or reduce customer complaints by 20%.

 • Use Quantitative Data: Whenever possible, use quantitative data to measure the outcomes of your research.
 Quantitative data is objective and can be easily analyzed using statistical methods.
 Examples of quantitative data include numerical scores, ratings, frequencies, and percentages.